sadit/TextSearch.jl/README.md

 As you may see, prunning an inverted index improves the search speed significantly with a small impact in the recall.
 The sum of distances is also barely impacted.
 The `SearchGraph` and `Knr` indexes perform relatively good, yet inverted indexes are much better, this is way we need specialized methods like those provided in `TextSearch.jl` package.
+In any case, the approximation ratio is small, as indicated by the `distances_sum` ratio; it is true tha this indicator could have strange combinations and still be good, but high recall values also indicate acceptable values.
+In particular, the scalability of the pruned inverted index is almost independent of the size of the dataset, being dependent mostly in the number of tokens in the query; of course, it is ealso dependent of the size of the pruned posting list.